 The kitchen faucet plays an important and integral role in every kitchen design.
 The faucet allows you to wash dishes, fill pots, bathe pets and small children, or get a glass of water.
 Faucets for the kitchen come in many styles, sizes, and finishes.
 They also have several functions and installation types, so there is a range of costs associated with the installation.

 The national average range for installing a kitchen faucet is $300 to $800, with most people paying around $500 for an installed monobloc stainless steel faucet with a pull-down sprayer and touchless operation.
-This project’s low cost is $200 for a chrome single-lever faucet with no spray installed.
+This project’s low cost is $200 for a chrome single-lever faucet installed with no spray.
 The high cost is $2,000 for an antiqued copper gantry-style faucet fully installed with deck extensions.

 |Kitchen Faucet Prices|

 You can expect to spend between $40 and $4,000 on the faucet alone based on the type that you choose.
 Faucets are more than just functional.
 They also have a visual component.
 You should consider many things when choosing a faucet.
 Some impact style, while others affect how the faucet and sink function.
 When selecting a faucet, consider your needs and the space’s appearance.
 Faucets come in many configurations, from monobloc, or a single-hole drilling in the counter, to widespread layouts or having three holes drilled in the counter.
 Each has costs and attributes to consider.